-2.9 The delegation contained in paragraphs 2.7 and 2.8above is one that exists (in slightly varied forms) in other Combined Authorities.
-The aim of it is to ensure that, where a decision to proceed with a project has already been approved by the Board as part of the Medium-Term Financial Plan, then the actual tender acceptance does not need to come back to the Board for decision as long as the lead member, chair of relevant Thematic Committee and the Mayor are in agreement.
-This speeds up execution of projects and procurements that have already been approved whilst retaining strong Member oversight.
+- 2.9 The delegation contained in paragraphs 3.6 and 3.7 above is one that exists (in slightly varied forms) in other Combined Authorities.
+The aim of it is to ensure that, where a decision to proceed with a project has already been approved by the Board as part of the Medium Term Financial Plan, then the actual tender acceptance does not need to come back to the Board for decision as long as the lead member, chair of relevant Thematic Committee and the Mayor are in agreement.
+This speeds up execution of projects and procurements that have already been approved whilst retaining strong Member oversight. - 2.10 Provide that the Chief Executive may, in consultation with the Mayor, exercise any function of the Authority which is not expressly reserved to the Board; which does not lie within the terms of reference of any committee of the Authority; or which is otherwise delegated to another specific Officer under this Scheme.
+This delegation is common to many Combined Authorities and enables the Chief Executive to act on issues which may fall between the remits of Board, other committees and specified Officers to ensure that the Authority is not hindered by a delay in decision making in such circumstances.
+2.11 Provide that the Chief Executive is able to make final decisions in redundancy matters in accordance with all government guidance and statute.

-2.10 Provide that the Chief Executive, in consultation with the Chief Finance Officer and Monitoring Officer, may take decisions related to the approval of a detailed business case as a matter of urgency where the date by which the decision would be taken means the General Exception rule cannot be followed.
-Prior to exercising this delegation, the Chief Executive Officer must consult the Mayor, the lead member and the chair of the relevant Thematic Committee (where this is not the Lead Member) and must notify the Chair of the Overview & Scrutiny Committee.
-Following the decision, they must publish an Officer Decision Notice.
-When relating to specific transport matters where CCC and PCC are required to vote in favour of a proposal, the Leaders of CCC and PCC should also be consulted and agree with the proposal prior to the exercise of the delegation.
-Any such urgent decisions should be reported to the next meeting of Board and the relevant Thematic Committee setting out why the approval needed to be provided under urgency and not in line with standard approval practice, any such decision will be subject to the Scrutiny Call-In process for 5 days after the publishing of the ODN.
-This urgency provision is in line with the Single Assurance Framework, will ensure political input and enable decision-making at pace in scenarios where new funding pots may become available and it may be necessary to expedite process to ensure that funding opportunities can be assessed and approved at pace.
-2.11 Provide that the Chief Executive is able to make final decisions in redundancy matters in accordance with all government guidance and statute in consultation with the Monitoring Officer and Assistant Director (HR).
 This is a usual delegation to a Chief Executive in Combined Authorities and the wider public sector and its insertion in the scheme of delegation fills a gap within the Constitution.
 2.12 Provide that the Chief Executive is able to commit expenditure from earmarked funds and reserves in accordance with the purpose for which those earmarked funds and reserves have been approved by the Board, save for those earmarked funds and reserves which the Board specifically reserves the right to itself or another Committee to approve and subject to reporting the use of those earmarked funds and reserves through the budget monitoring report at the next Board meeting after the commitment is made.
 This delegation, or similar variants of it, is common in Combined Authorities to enable the CEO to commit funds from earmarked reserves and funds where the Board has already approved what the fund/reserve is for.
 This speeds up execution of key projects and activities rather than waiting for the next Board cycle.
 2.13 The Monitoring Officer 2.14 To make any changes to the standing orders, committees' terms of reference, policies, or officer delegation scheme of the Authority which are required as a result of legislative change or decisions of the Authority.
 2.15 To make any changes to the Assurance Framework which are required as a result of legislative change or decisions of the Authority.
 2.16 To administer the Members' Allowances Scheme.
-2.17 To be authorised to take all necessary steps to manage and safeguard any shareholding the Combined Authority owns in a company including but not limited to granting permissions, giving consents, amending and signing shareholder agreements and compliance with Company Act 2016 requirements and any associated requirements; 2.18 To be authorised to sign Grant Funding Agreements up to £1m in consultation with the Chief Finance Officer 2.19 All of the above proposed delegations to the Monitoring Officer are usual within Combined Authority Constitutions and speed up the process of changes to the Constitution in the case of new legislation or the Authority's decisions.
+2.17 To be authorised to take all necessary steps to manage and safeguard any shareholding the Combined Authority owns in a company including but not limited to granting permissions, giving consents, amending and signing shareholder agreements and compliance with Company Act 2016 requirements and any associated requirements; 2.18 To be authorised to sign Grant Funding Agreements up to £1m in consultation with the Chief Finance Officer